dewgong64/ThemeCafe/docs/themecreation/general/textures.md

 - Select your image
 - Change the format

-???+ warning "Format"
+??? info "Format"

-    - If you are adding a texture for background, use T_BC1_SRGB
+    - If you are adding a texture for the background, use T_BC1_SRGB

 - Click OK